-Ex-Trump lawyer Cohen testifies Trump told him to commit a crime
+Cohen testifies Trump told him to commit crime by paying off women

-NEW YORK (Reuters) - U.S. President Donald Trump’s former personal lawyer, Michael Cohen, testified on Tuesday that Trump directed him to commit a crime by arranging payments ahead of the 2016 presidential election to silence two women who claimed to have had affairs with Trump.
+NEW YORK (Reuters) - U.S. President Donald Trump’s former personal lawyer Michael Cohen testified on Tuesday that Trump had directed him to commit a crime by arranging payments ahead of the 2016 presidential election to silence two women who claimed to have had affairs with Trump.

 Cohen, 51, made the statements as he pleaded guilty to eight criminal charges in federal court in Manhattan, including tax evasion, bank fraud and campaign finance violations.

-Cohen did not name Trump in court, but his lawyer, Lanny Davis, said afterward he was referring to the president.
+Cohen did not name Trump in court, but his lawyer, Lanny Davis, said afterward that he was referring to the president.

-“Today he (Cohen) stood up and testified under oath that Donald Trump directed him to commit a crime by making payments to two women for the principal purpose of influencing an election,” Davis said in a statement after Cohen’s plea.
+“Today he (Cohen) stood up and testified under oath that Donald Trump directed him to commit a crime by making payments to two women for the principal purpose of influencing an election,” Davis said in a statement.

-“If those payments were a crime for Michael Cohen, then why wouldn’t they be a crime for Donald Trump?” he said.
+“If those payments were a crime for Michael Cohen, then why wouldn’t they be a crime for Donald Trump?”
+Davis said.

-The two payments were intended to silence two women who claimed to have had affairs with Trump and were made prior to the 2016 presidential lection.
+The two payments were intended to silence two women who claimed to have had affairs with Trump and were made prior to the 2016 presidential election.
 One was for $130,000 given to adult-film star Stormy Daniels.
 The other for $150,000 related to former Playboy model Karen McDougal.

 Trump has denied having affairs with the women.
 His lawyer Rudy Giuliani has said the payments were made to spare Trump and his family embarrassment and were unrelated to the campaign.

+Giuliani lashed out at Cohen on Tuesday, calling him a “devious little rat” and saying he has a history of lying.

+“I think the president is absolutely in the clear,” Giuliani told Reuters.
+“The Cohen thing is over.”

-Cohen, one of Trump’s closest associates for more than a decade, said in court he arranged to make payments “for (the) principal purpose of influencing (the) election” at the direction of a candidate for federal office.
+Cohen, who was one of Trump’s closest associates for more than a decade, said in court that he arranged to make payments “for (the) principal purpose of influencing (the) election” at the direction of a candidate for federal office.

-“He worked to pay money to silence two women who had information that he believed would be detrimental to the 2016 campaign and to the candidate,” said Robert Khuzami, a prosecutor for the Manhattan U.S. Attorney’s Office.
+Robert Khuzami, a prosecutor for the Manhattan U.S. Attorney’s Office, said of Cohen: “He worked to pay money to silence two women who had information that he believed would be detrimental to the 2016 campaign and to the candidate.”

-Khuzami told reporters Cohen sought reimbursement for the money by submitting “sham” invoices for legal services to the candidate’s company.
+Khuzami told reporters that Cohen sought reimbursement for the money by submitting “sham” invoices for legal services to the candidate’s company.

 The guilty pleas came in the same hour that a federal jury in Alexandria, Virginia, convicted former Trump campaign chairman Paul Manafort of eight charges of tax and bank fraud and failing to disclose foreign bank accounts.